The round-up: sashimi to sukiyaki – where to find the best Japanese eats on the Gold Coast

 Harajuku Gyoza, Broadbeach: Harajuku Gyoza Beer Stadium in Broadbeach is your place to party!
 With Yoyogi brewing co’s brewery onsite pouring fresh Japanese craft beer which goes perfectly with Japanese dumplings, Karaage fried chicken, and Izakaya sharing dishes.

 Project Tokyo, Mermaid Beach: The menu here is designed to strike a balance between authentic Japanese flavours and modern innovation, with a sole focus on local produce.
 You’ll find familiar moreish classics (hello there, giant bowl of fried karaage chicken) alongside lighter, more intricate delicacies like vibrant sushi plates and kingfish sashimi with jalapeno and yuzu.

 Zipang, Currumbin: This gem is incredibly popular with southern locals.
 It’s tucked along Currumbin Creek Road and you’ll find a wide variety of share-style dishes from gyoza to sesame-crusted salmon, sashimi, beef tataki, katsu curries, hot pots and more.
 There’s always a killer specials menu on offer, too – helloooo salmon karaage.

-Honourable mentions: This list is really just scratching the surface.
-Tuck into takeaway okonomiyaki or a poke bowl at Okazu Sushi Bar, enjoy fresh-as-you-can-get sushi at Maruya in SoPo, experience the ramen goodness at JFX Noodle & Tapas Bar, or get your lunch-time karaage fix at Mamas Kitchen.
+Honourable mentions: This list is really just scratching the surface!
+We meant it when we said we’re spoilt for choice.
+Tuck into takeaway okonomiyaki or a poke bowl at Okazu Sushi Bar, pull up a seat at Kabachi-Ya in Labrador, Kemuri in Carrara, or experience the ramen goodness at JFX Noodle & Tapas Bar.

 The Stumble Guide is our comprehensive Gold Coast dining guide with more than 870 places to eat, drink, shop and play.